TYZHAO/ECE-285-MLIP-Project-B-Style-Transfer/README.md

 This is project Style Transfer developed by team Team Name.
 This branch is the implementation of Cycle-GAN.

 ## Requirement
-Please make sure the data set is at /datasets/ee285f-public/wikiart/wikiart/ directory.
-To run the demo, you will only need the timg.jpg (as your original image) in the root folder of the project.
-To test on different styles, just modify the address of the styleImg.
-Make sure the target style images are in the same directory of notebook file and run the demo files.
+To run the demo, open cyclegan/demo.ipynb with jupyter notebook on a GPU node.
+It will automatically generate the transfer results of all 4 differenet styles mentioned in the report.
+Note that every checkpoint in cyclegan/output is needed.
+To train the model, run cyclegan/run.py in terminal or run cyclegan/train.ipynb in jupyter notebook on a GPU node.
+Note that all training data are refined, so please download data in datasets/.

 ## Code organization
 <pre>